acodega/mdmNotify/README.md

 mdmNotify is based off of [Jamf's DEP Notify Starter script](https://github.com/jamf/DEPNotify-Starter).

 This script is basically in alpha stage right now.
+It "works" to the extent that it runs when called with sudo from Terminal on a Mac with DEP Notify and Installomator already installed.
+Although the script does open DEP Notify as the logged in user, so arguably it's ready to be tested with MDM, which runs scripts as a different user.

 The script requires DEP Notify and Installomator to already be installed.
 Future logic will be added to handle waiting or self installing those components.